In the Spotlight

 Our Staff

-Nickoli Benkert (he/him) Nickoli is an Equality Fellow living in Austin, Texas.
-He joined Equality Texas during the 87th Texas Legislative Session and has since assisted with legislative analysis, field outreach, and financial reporting efforts.
-Nickoli is currently attending The University of Texas at Austin where he is pursuing a degree in Political Communication Studies.
-Nickoli is passionate about political advocacy to achieve equality and civil protections for all LGBTQ+ Texans.
+Nickoli joined Equality Texas during the 87th Texas Legislative Session and has since assisted with legislative analysis, field outreach, and financial reporting efforts.
+He lives in Austin, Texas and is passionate about political advocacy to achieve equality and civil protections for all LGBTQ+ Texans.

-Caden Campbell (they/them) Caden is Equality Texas’ Development Associate.
+Caden is Equality Texas’ Development Manager.
 They came to Austin by way of Eureka Springs, Arkansas where they served as the stewardship writer for a non-profit big cat rescue and sanctuary.

 With a degree in English Language and Literature, Caden’s research interests have included the historical “outsider” in largely cis-heteronormative societies.
 Their thesis, “A Witch, Who is Not?
 Gender Instability and the Renaissance Witch,” explored witchcraft as not a religious crime, but the crime of transcending gender in binary England.
 Their most recent publication was a co-authored chapter in Genny Beeman’s Trans People in Higher Education (SUNY Press, 2019), which explored the personal experiences of a queer librarian and a trans student in a Southern women’s college, calling for more inclusive policies regarding the admittance and retention of trans students.